 The relationship between broader sector processes and IGEM's assurance activities is shown below.

 Ongoing consultation and engagement across organisations is essential to reduce any gaps and minimise duplication in assurance activities.

 What is assurance?

-Assurance is an expression or statement designed to increase the confidence of government and the community in the ability of the emergency management system to:
+Assurance is a feeling of confidence by the government, the sector and the community in the ability of the emergency management system to achieve intended outcomes to: